LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/onboarding/access-the-AWS-Management-Console.md

    * You may need to accept cookies and respond to service messages.
    * You may see errors caused by the region not set correctly.

-     This will show you how to fix that ► **[📚DAP⇨flow AWS region](https://playbook.hackney.gov.uk/Data-Platform-Playbook/dap-airflow/onboarding/access-the-AWS-region)**
+     This will show you how to fix that ► **[DAP⇨flow📚AWS region](https://playbook.hackney.gov.uk/Data-Platform-Playbook/dap-airflow/onboarding/access-the-AWS-region)**
     ![Fig 5](../images/access-the-AWS-Management-Console-five.png)